AZMangler/ExtraHop-Triggers/README.md

-My custom detections are as is, no warrantee these are the JavaScripts I use, use or borrow code as you see fit.
+My custom detections are as is, no warrantee these are the JavaScripts I use, Borrow code snips or copy/paste as you see fit.
 My deployment notes are at the top of each trigger.
+Assigning triggers to All Devices can use a lot of CPU.